open-simh/.github/docs/simdocs/pdp10_doc.md

-If a reload request fails (e.g. because the boot disk has been detached in the interim, or because the original boot was from tape), the processor halt with the stop code \"Console FE halt\".
+If a reload request fails (e.g. because the boot disk has been detached in the interim, or because the original boot was from tape), the processor halt with the stop code "Console FE halt".

 The front end has the following registers: